-Girl Scout Swim Teams provide a great opportunity for girls in southwest Minnesota to work with experienced coaches and learn new skills at their own pace.
-No Girl Scout experience or membership is required.
+Girl Scout Swim Teams provide a great opportunity for girls in southwest Minnesota to work with experienced coaches and strengthen their swimming skills!
+The only experience required is for girls to be able to swim 25 yards.

 Where: Meets are at local southwest Minnesota pools

-Practice Times: Vary by pool, and registered girls will be notified of their times
+Practice Times: Vary by pool, registered girls will be notified of their times

 Register for a Swim Team Near You

 Swim Team registration is currently closed and will open March 1, 2019.
 Once registration opens, you will be able to browse practice cities and register for Swim Team below.

 Prepare for Swim Team

 As soon as your Swim Team has been confirmed by Girl Scouts River Valleys, your swim coach will reach out to you with preparations, practice times, and practice locations.